7 WAYS TO PREVENT HEPATITIS B

 Gastroenterology focuses on the entire digestive system which includes the esophagus, stomach, intestines, colon, pancreas, gall bladder, bile ducts as well as the liver and anus.
 The disorders afflicting all these organs from top to bottom are so extensive that it requires comprehensive diagnosis and treatment.
 Expert gastroenterologists at Manipal Hospitals’ Centre of Excellence in Gastroenterology are at the top of their game in this domain.

-Since this department diagnoses and treats the vast gamut of digestive disorders, we are proud to have outstanding gastroenterologists, endoscopy specialists, and minimal invasive surgeons to tend to the most intriguing of cases.
-So whether it is colitis, gastritis, bile reflux or even cirrhosis, acute liver failure, esophageal cancer and so on, our experts are enabled by our state of the art diagnostic and surgical technology to prescribe the most effective treatment protocols.
+Since this department diagnoses and treats the vast gamut of digestive disorders, we are proud to have outstanding gastroenterologists, endoscopy specialists, and minimally invasive surgeons to tend to the most intriguing of cases.
+So whether it is colitis, gastritis, bile reflux or even cirrhosis, acute liver failure, oesophagal cancer and so on, our experts are enabled by our state-of-the-art diagnostic and surgical technology to prescribe the most effective treatment protocols.
+Contact us to get in touch with the best gastroenterologists in Bangalore.

 Manipal Hospitals' gastroenterologists are highly diverse, and their exceptional range of expertise allows patients to be part of innovative surgeries and practices that are, in some cases, not available anywhere else in India, like latest endoscopic procedures that examine and treat problems of the digestive tract, with minimized impact on surrounding tissues.
 Providing unparalleled care to all types of the digestive tract and liver problems with a multi-disciplinary approach, Manipal Hospitals' department of gastrointestinal sciences scope of practice extends to robotic surgery, minimally invasive endoscopy, esophagogastroduodenoscopy, colonoscopy, small bowel enteroscopy, and endoscopic ultrasonography and pediatric gastroenterology.